goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 2. Extremely valuable companies can be built in this time with strong network effects because of compounding effects of training, data collection, and other factors
 3. There are likely going to be breakthroughs regarding human biology that will be accessible to early adopters who show they're capable of executing in the AI era while respecting /building their biological capability

 To be clear these are my personal views, and the plan below is my personalized/ adapted roadmap to achieving my goals.
+Logistically, I believe it is critical to outline / implement a blueprint like this *prior* to starting a company rather than after the fact which is why I'm doing this now.
 Please consult relevant professionals before copying any of this.
 I cover ideal diet, exercise, mental health/wellness, personal automation and compliance tactics.

 ## Diet